Rehear or Appeal a Family Court Judgment? That Is the Question

 There is no reason to file them.
 Motions for family law rehearings are needless expenditures of time and money (unless there is new evidence).
 You are better served by proceeding directly to the appeal.

 How Do I Schedule A Consultation With A Lawyer?

-If you have any questions about family law appeals or motions for rehearings, I encourage you to call AAA Family Law at (407) 260-6001 and schedule a thirty-minute consultation by phone or at our Altamonte Springs office.
+If you have any questions about motions for rehearing or appeal of family court cases, I encourage you to call AAA Family Law at (407) 260-6001 and schedule a thirty-minute consultation by phone or at our Altamonte Springs office.